cpaproth/sk/README.md

 ## Building

 To build *sk*, you need to install the dependencies with the corresponding development files first, use your package manager (if available) to install them.
-*sk* comes with a simple CMakeLists.txt file, thus you can use CMake to generate a makefile.
-Currently, this procedure works only on Linux.
+*sk* comes with a simple CMakeLists.txt file, thus you can use CMake to generate a build-system.
+CMake generates a makefile on Linux, but it is also possible to generate Visual Studio project files with CMake provided all needed libraries can be found by CMake.
-For other operating systems, you have to create appropriate build files by hand.
+The following steps illustrate how to install all dependencies and build *sk* on Ubuntu.
+The [download_sk.run](download_sk.run) script contains these steps as well.

-1. Install all the dependencies and CMake by using, for example:
+1. Install all the dependencies and CMake by using:

         sudo apt-get install build-essential libfltk1.3-dev libboost-all-dev libopencv-dev portaudio19-dev cmake